 8. Archeological Museum

 As you explore the fascinating exhibits, uncover the city’s rich history and learn about the ancient civilizations that shaped Bologna.
-The Archeological Museum is a must-visit attraction for history enthusiasts and those looking to immerse themselves in the city’s heritage truly.
+The Archeological Museum is a must-visit attraction for history enthusiasts and those looking to truly immerse themselves in the city’s heritage.

 Further Reading: 10 Uffizi Gallery Famous Artworks you cannot afford to miss.